1nst4ll/mango-news/docs/frontend-ui.md

 **Responsiveness:**

 The application is designed to be responsive across various screen sizes using Tailwind CSS utility classes and the responsive features of shadcn/ui components.

+*   **Viewport Configuration:** The viewport meta tag in `BaseLayout.astro` has been updated to `width=device-width, initial-scale=1` to enhance consistent rendering and scaling behavior on mobile devices, particularly iOS.

 *   **General Layout:** The main layout and card components utilize responsive grid and flexbox classes (`grid-cols-1 md:grid-cols-2`, `flex-col md:flex-row`, etc.) to adapt to different breakpoints.
 *   **Settings Pages:** The `SettingsPage.tsx` component, including the main dashboard, scheduled tasks, and sources sections, employs responsive design principles.
 The add/edit source modal form layout has been specifically adjusted to stack form elements vertically on small screens (`grid grid-cols-1`) and transition to a multi-column grid on medium screens and above (`md:grid-cols-4`) for improved usability on mobile devices.